Join the team

 Aspirants will have three main assessments through the training programme on navigation skills, crag rescue techniques and the external Casualty Care exam.
 This is in addition to successful completion of each module of training.

-At the end of the 18 month training period, you will undertake a weekend assessment.
-This includes an overnight navigation exercise with bivi, fully immersive casualty care scenarios which tests your medical skills, general hill craft and team work.
+At the end of the 18 month training period, you will undertake a final assessment.
+This includes fully immersive casualty care scenarios which tests your medical skills, general hill craft, rope rescue techniques and team work.

-Successful completion of the aspirant course and assessment weekend ensures full team membership and a place on the callout list.
+Successful completion of the aspirant course and final assessment ensures full team membership and a place on the callout list.

 In addition to acquiring technical rescue skills, a prospective member must realise that they will be joining a dedicated team of volunteers, where the work the team does is simply not just an addition to their normal workload, but central to its operation.
 Working in a volunteer Mountain Rescue Team is highly rewarding experience and develops a range of skills, many of which are transferable to other areas of everyday life.